Lease vs Buy Calculator

 Step 9: Understand the Results

-The results section shows:
+The Lease Vs Buy Calculator results section shows:

 - Total Lease Cost: Monthly lease × term